 - A minimum of seven years of comprehensive, unlimited practice as a credentialed architect over which the applicant exercised responsible control in the foreign country where the applicant is credentialed

-Please note: Arkansas, California, Florida, Idaho, Maryland, Minnesota, Mississippi, Nevada, New York, Puerto Rico, U.S. Virgin Islands, and Wisconsin do not accept NCARB Certificates through the BEFA Program.
+Please note: Not all states accept the NCARB Certificate through the BEFA Program.
+Check question 25 of the Registration Board Licensing Requirements for a full list.
 NCARB does advocate for acceptance of the Certificate based on this program, but licensure is solely decided by individual boards.
 This list is subject to change without notice.

 If you do not qualify for the BEFA or choose to pursue the traditional path toward licensure, the three main requirements you must fulfill to be licensed in a U.S. jurisdiction include education, experience, and examination.